Arthritis, injury and repetitive motions are the primary causes of elbow pain, stiffness and limited range of motion.

 The condition can usually be treated non-surgically with activity modification, bracing, anti-inflammatory medication, stretching and strengthening exercises, and injections.
 If symptoms don’t improve, your doctor may recommend surgery to remove damaged tissue.

-Should you need surgery, our surgeons are skilled in the latest surgical procedures, including:
+Should you need surgery, our Sacramento elbow pain treatment providers are skilled in the latest surgical procedures, including:

 In-office arthroscopy.
 Robotic-assisted surgeries.
 Versatile non-surgical alternatives.
 At Summit Orthopedic Specialists, we offer our patients in Sacramento orthopedic surgery and solutions at the leading edge of the industry.
 Learn how peak care leads to peak performance with a consultation today.